 The amount of tax you pay depends on the type of property and where it is located.
 For resale homes, buyers pay Property Transfer Tax (ITP), which usually ranges from 6% to 10%, depending on the region.
 For new build properties, buyers pay 10% VAT (IVA) plus stamp duty, which typically ranges from 0.75% to 1.5%.
 These taxes are paid by the buyer at completion and must be factored into your overall budget.

 Buying a property in Spain does not automatically give you the right to live there permanently.
-If you are an EU citizen, you can live in Spain long term by registering as a resident.
-If you are a non-EU citizen, such as a UK buyer, you will need a suitable visa, such as a non-lucrative visa, digital nomad visa or work-related visa, depending on your circumstances.
-Property ownership can support a residency application, but it is not, by itself, a route to permanent residence.
+EU citizens can live in Spain long term by registering as a resident.
+Non-EU citizens, including UK buyers, will need a suitable visa – the non-lucrative visa, digital nomad visa or a work-related visa, depending on your circumstances.
+Note that Spain’s golden visa, which previously offered a residency route via a €500,000 property investment, was abolished in April 2025.
+Rules around visas and residency have also changed recently, so it’s essential to take specialist legal advice before making any decisions.

 You might also like: